leewtai/leewtai.github.io/courses/applied_methods/syllabus.md

 #### - Homeworks (25%)
   - Late homeworks will receive 0 credit
   - The TA can grant extensions for these
-  - Your lowest homework grade will be dropped.
-If you missed Homework0 because you enrolled late, this prevents you from receiving 0.
 #### - Projects (70%)
   - Late projects will be penalized by 50% for **each day** it's late.
   - Projects should be submitted on Gradescope